 From the bus station of Samokov there is regular minibuses to Borovets (10 km, 15 min) – every 30 min from 7.00 until 19.00.

 At Borovets you need to take the gondola lift (12 BGN return only, 8.30-18.00) up to Yastrebets.
 Please keep in mind that the lift is not operating on Mondays and Tuesdays even during the peak season.
 In that case you’ll need to start hiking directly from Borovets, but that adds 1100 m and 3 hours to your day.

 From the top lift station at Yastrebets it takes one hour to reach Musala Hut, following a flat dirt road.
 Another 1,15 hours of hiking will take you up to Ledenoto Ezero Hut, only 40 min away from the top of Musala.
-Possible accommodations are Yastrebets Hut at the top lift station – double rooms, shower, WC, Musala Hut and Ledeno Ezero Hut, but the last two do not have showers and indoor toilets.
+Possible accommodations are Yastrebets Hut at the top lift station – double rooms, shower, WC, Musala Hut (not recommended) and Ledeno Ezero Hut, but the last two do not have showers and indoor toilets.
 All offer food and snacks.

 Day 2: Musala Hut – Mount Musala – Granchar Hut (7 hours, +800/-1050 m, 11 km)